angular/angular/aio/content/guide/component-interaction.md

 The parent component *itself* has no access to the child.

 You can't use the *local variable* technique if the parent component's *class* relies on the child component's *class*.
-The parent-child relationship of the components is not established within each components respective *class* with the *local variable* technique.
+The parent-child relationship of the components is not established within each component's respective *class* with the *local variable* technique.
 Because the *class* instances are not connected to one another, the parent *class* cannot access the child *class* properties and methods.

 When the parent component *class* requires that kind of access, ***inject*** the child component into the parent as a *ViewChild*.